 West Virginia vs. Texas Women's Basketball Predictions & Picks - January 6

-Saturday's contest at WVU Coliseum has the No. 10 Texas Longhorns (14-1) matching up with the No. 24 West Virginia Mountaineers (13-0) at 2:00 PM (on January 6).
-Our computer prediction projects a win for Texas by a score of 73-68, who is slightly favored by our model.
+Saturday's contest between the No. 10 Texas Longhorns (14-1) and the No. 24 West Virginia Mountaineers (13-0) at WVU Coliseum has a projected final score of 73-68 based on our computer prediction, with Texas coming out on top.
+Tipoff is at 2:00 PM on January 6.

-The Mountaineers are coming off of a 68-53 victory over Cincinnati in their last game on Wednesday.

-The Mountaineers came out on top in their most recent matchup 68-53 against Cincinnati on Wednesday.
-The Longhorns are coming off of a 74-47 win over Texas Tech in their most recent game on Wednesday.
-In the Mountaineers' win, Kyah Watson led the way with a team-high 14 points (adding four rebounds and one assist).
-In the Longhorns' win, Madison Booker led the team with 18 points (adding six rebounds and six assists).
+Their last time out, the Mountaineers won on Wednesday 68-53 over Cincinnati.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!